fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 }
 ```

+#### Policy Set ID

+We want to support evaluating different sets of policies for different FybrikApplications.
+Our recomendation would be to deploy multiple rego files when each file includes policies for a single policy set.
+A policy decision will return a policy set id along with policy id and desciption.
+Manager will then match the policy set id of received decisions with the one defined in FybrikApplication and will ignore those that do not match.

+If a policy does not specify a policy set id, it will be considered as relevant for all FybrikApplications.
+In a similar way, all policies a re relevant for a FybrikApplication that does not specify a policy set id, to support a use-case of a single policy set for all.

-#### Mandatory policies
+#### Out of the box policies

-Mandatory policies come with the fybrik deployment.
+Out of the box policies come with the fybrik deployment.
 They define the deployment of basic capabilities, such as read and write.
-Mandatory policies reside in /tmp/adminconfig/ directory of the manager pod.
-Any other policy package will be loaded in addition to these policies.

-The package below defines the mandatory policies.

 ```
-package adminconfig.default_policies
+package adminconfig

 config[{"read": decision}] {
     read_request := input.request.usage.read